LD4P/sinopia_editor/README.md

 To run all of the tests:
 `npm test`

-To run a single test file:
+To run a single test file (and see console messages):
 `npx jest __tests__/actionCreators/resources.test.js`

-To run a single test:
+To run a single test (and see console messages):
 `npx jest __tests__/actionCreators/resources.test.js -t "newResourceFromN3 loading a resource dispatches actions"`

-Or temporarily change the test description from `it("does something")` to `it.only("does something")`.
+Or temporarily change the test description from `it("does something")` to `it.only("does something")` and run the single test file with `npx`.

 #### Adding new test fixtures
 If you have the docker environment running (and USE_FIXTURES env variable is false) you can use the `Load RDF tab`,